davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 ![vm-emulator-with-screen](/images/vm-emulator-with-screen.png)

 The screen is a Jack "device."
-The computer only provides some memory space for the device to inspect.
-The responsibility for changing what the screen looks like based on the memory map belongs to the device.
+The computer only provides memory space for the device to inspect.
+The responsibility for changing what the screen looks like based on that memory space belongs to the device.
 So a contract between the computer and the device needs to exist so that graphics can be displayed correctly.
-Both device designers and Jack programmers need to have a mutual understanding of the answer to the question: what do the bit values mean in screen's memory space?
+Both device designers and Jack programmers need to know the answer to the question: what do the bit values mean in screen's memory space?

 The contract is:

-* The address mappings for the screen device are from 16384 to 24575, inclusive.
+* The address space for the screen device are from 16384 to 24575, inclusive.
   (The virtual hardware includes a 16-bit, 23476-address memory space.)
 * Each bit in those addresses corresponds to a pixel on the screen.
 16-bit addresses means there are 131,072 pixels.
 There are 512 pixels on the x-axis